 For the visually impaired, drones could make exercise programs more accessible.
 In 2015, an associate professor of computer science at the University of Nevada, Reno’s Human Plus Lab built a prototype drone that guides blind runners.
 The drone — which guides runners by sound — is equipped with one camera that follows the lines around the track and one that focuses on a marker on the runner’s shirt.
 It flies approximately 10 feet in front of the runner, and can adjust its speed to the runner’s pace.

 Online food ordering and delivery services are enabling fast casual restaurants to downsize their physical locations and lower real estate expenses, but delivery commission costs are still weighing down profits.
 Some restaurants are looking to use drones for faster, cheaper delivery.

-Drones seem to be gaining traction with pizza delivery, specifically.
+Drones are also gaining traction with pizza delivery.
 Domino’s partnered with startup Flirtey in November 2016 to make the first-ever commercial pizza delivery by drone.
 The pie was dropped off to a couple in New Zealand.
-Earlier this year, HBO teamed up with brand delivery agency Fooji and Drone Dudes to send pizzas to fans of its show Silicon Valley.
+In 2018, HBO teamed up with brand delivery agency Fooji and Drone Dudes to send pizzas to fans of its show Silicon Valley.

-Drones also have potential to change the way food is delivered inside the restaurant.
-In 2015, Infinium Robotics developed a drone waiter known as the Infinium-Serve to address Singapore’s service staff shortage.
+Drones also have potential to change the way food is delivered inside restaurants.
+In 2015, Infinium Robotics developed a drone waiter known as the Infinium-Serve.
 The drones can carry up to 4.4 pounds of food and drink, which equates to about two pints of beer, two glasses of wine, and a whole pizza.
 Similarly, in 2016, a Dutch university opened a pop-up cafe that used drone waiters to take and deliver customer orders.

 33. Journalism and news coverage